-Sexual harassment includes unwelcome conduct which is either of a sexual nature, or which is directed at an individual because of that individual's actual or perceived sex, sexual orientation, and/or gender identity and expression, when:
+Sexual harassment includes unwelcome conduct which is either of a sexual nature, or which is directed at an individual because of that individual's sex, sexual orientation, gender identity and expression, and transgender status, when:

-- a. submission to that conduct is made either explicitly or implicitly a term or condition of a student's education; - b. submission to or rejection of such conduct is used as the basis for decisions affecting a student's education; or - c. the conduct has the purpose or effect of unreasonably interfering with a student's school performance or creating an intimidating, hostile or offensive educational environment, even if the complaining individual is not the intended target of the sexual harassment; Sexual harassment can include unwelcome sexual advances, requests for sexual favors, and other verbal, nonverbal, or physical conduct of a sexual nature, or verbal, nonverbal or physical aggression, intimidation or hostility that is based on actual or perceived gender and sexual stereotypes.
-Examples of sexual harassment can be found in the accompanying regulation (0110.1-R).
+- a. submission to that conduct is made either explicitly or implicitly a term or condition of an individual's employment; - b. submission to or rejection of such conduct is used as the basis for decisions affecting an individual's employment; or - c. the conduct has the purpose or effect of unreasonably interfering with an employee's or "non-employee's" work or creating an intimidating, hostile or offensive work environment, even if the complaining individual is not the intended target of the sexual harassment;

+Sexual harassment can include unwelcome sexual advances, requests for sexual favors, and other verbal, nonverbal, or physical conduct of a sexual nature, or verbal, nonverbal or physical aggression, intimidation or hostility that is based on actual or perceived gender and sexual stereotypes.
+Examples of sexual harassment can be found in the accompanying regulation.

-The Board is committed to providing an educational environment that promotes respect, dignity and equality and that is free from all forms of sexual harassment.
-To this end, the Board condemns and strictly prohibits all forms of sexual harassment on school grounds, school buses and at all school-sponsored activities, programs and events, including those that take place at locations outside the district, or outside the school setting if the harassment impacts the individual's education in a way that violates their legal rights, including when harassment is done by electronic means (including on social media).
-Sanctions will be enforced against all those who engage in sexual harassment or retaliation, and against district personnel who knowingly allow such behavior to continue.
+The Board is committed to providing a working environment that promotes respect, dignity and equality and that is free from all forms of sexual harassment.
+To this end, the Board condemns and strictly prohibits all forms of sexual harassment on school grounds, school buses and at all school-sponsored activities, programs and events, including those that take place at locations outside the district, or outside the work setting if the harassment impacts the individual's employment in a way that violates their legal rights, including when employees and "nonemployees" travel on district business, or when harassment is done by electronic means (including on social media).
+For employees, sexual harassment is considered a form of employee misconduct.
+Sanctions will be enforced against all those who engage in sexual harassment or retaliation, and against supervisory and managerial personnel who knowingly allow such behavior to continue.